LowPolyDuck/MezoAgent/README.md

 Mezo Agent uses LangChain's StructuredOutputParser Tool to extract structured data from natural language prompt requests based on multiple web3 transaction schemas.
 The agent will decide which schema to use based on user intent.

-This code has not been rigourously evaluated and is intended to be experimental
+*This code has not been rigourously evaluated and is intended to be experimental.*

 ## 📝 Technical Notes